 The celebrations in 2018/19 to mark the 60th anniversary of the establishment of diplomatic relations underline Nepal’s close, trusting, reliable partnership with Germany as a gateway to Europe.
 The opening event in May 2018 attended by Foreign Minister Gyawali was followed by a concert by the Stuttgarter Kammerorchester in Kathmandu – on the Roof of the World – on 29 December 2018.
 The celebrations will end with an exhibition on German-Nepalese relations and on the energy transition in Germany in April 2019.
 Several smaller concerts and discussion events have rounded off the programme.

 In recent years Nepalese government ministers have attended major trade fairs in Germany (ITB Berlin, International Green Week).
 Foreign Secretary Shanker Das Bairagi visited Berlin for consultations in July 2018.
 Visits by the Minister of Culture, Tourism and Civil Aviation and the Minister of Federal Affairs are planned for 2019.

 Germany is an important market for Nepal, particularly for carpets and textile products.
 Nepal’s main imports from Germany are machinery and industrial products.
 In recent years, the bilateral balance of trade has regularly shown a surplus in Nepal’s favour.
 The annual volume of bilateral trade has remained fairly constant these last few years, at just over 50 million euros.
 The situation was different in 2015 and 2017, in part due to the import of an aircraft.

 An investment protection agreement has been in place since 1986.
-Founded in 1990, the Nepal German Chamber of Commerce and Industry (NGCCI) in Kathmandu promotes bilateral trade relations.
+Founded in 1990, the Nepal German Chamber of Commerce and Industry (NGCCI) in Kathmandu promotes bilateral trade Relations.

 Nepal is an important partner country of German development cooperation.
 The aim of cooperation is to support Nepal in its efforts to deal with the aftermath of the civil war and to alleviate poverty there in the long term.
 German support focuses on the following areas: improving health care, promoting renewable energy (solar and hydroelectric power and biogas) and energy efficiency as well as fostering trade and sustainable economic development.
 Here, Germany is also currently coordinating international support for stepping up foreign trade.